 Concentration of credit risk: Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer that exceeds 5% or more of its total investments.
-Concentrations limits are established in the Authority's Investment Policy as follows: (1) there are no limitations on investments carrying the full faith and credit of the United States Government, including repurchase agreements collateralized by such investments; (2) investments in any single Federal Agency not carrying the full faith and credit of the United States Government are limited to 40% of the portfolio; (3) investments in Certificates of Deposit are limited to 30% of the portfolio; (4) investments made in Commercial Paper are limited to 30% of the total portfolio; and (5) investments in Municipal Securities are limited to 30% of the total portfolio.
-Investments in any one single issuer (excluding U.S. Treasury and Federal Agency securities) are limited to 5% of the portfolio.
-The Investment Policy authorizes management to deviate from the policy if in the general best interests of the Authority.
+Concentrations limits are established in the Authority's Investment Policy as follows:

+There are no limitations on investments carrying the full faith and credit of the United States Government, including repurchase agreements collateralized by such investments;

+- (a) Investments in any single Federal Agency not carrying the full faith and credit of the United States Government are limited to 40% of the portfolio; - (b) Investments in Certificates of Deposit are limited to 30% of the portfolio; - (c) Investments made in Commercial Paper are limited to 30% of the total portfolio; - (d) Investments in Municipal securities are limited to 30% of the total portfolio; - (e) Investments in any one single issuer (excluding US Treasury and Federal Agency securities) are limited to 5% of the portfolio.

+The Investment Policy authorizes the management to deviate from the policy if it is in the general best interest of the Authority.
+At December 31, 2016, the Authority exceeded its concentration limits for a single issuer with U.S. Bank, Toyota Motor Credit Corp. and Toronto Dominion Bank N.A. due to a scarcity of highly rated investments available in current market conditions.
 At December 31, 2015, the Authority exceeded its concentration limits for a single issuer with U.S. Bank and Toyota Motor Credit Corp. due to a scarcity of highly rated investments available in current market conditions.
-At December 31, 2014, the Authority exceeded its concentration limits for a single issuer with U.S. Bank and Bank of Tokyo Credit Corp. due to a scarcity of highly rated investments available in current market conditions.
-More than 5% of the Authority's investments are concentrated in the following issuers as of December 31, 2015 and 2014, respectively:
+More than 5% of the Authority's investments are concentrated in the following issuers as of December 31, 2016 and 2015, respectively:

 December 31

-Issuer 2015 2014
+Issuer 2016 2015

-U.S. Bank 9.0% 9.3%
+U.S. Bank 11.6% 9.0%

-Federal National Mortgage Association 9.8 8.1
+Federal National Mortgage Association 6.4 9.8

-Federal Home Loan Mortgage Corp 6.2 5.6
+Federal Home Loan Mortgage Corp 10.2 6.2

-Federal Home Loan Bank 30.9 13.8
+Federal Home Loan Bank 32.8 30.9

 Toyota Motor Credit Corp.
+8.8 7.6

-7.6 N/A
+U.S. Treasury 10.1 N/A

-Bank of Tokyo Credit Corp.
-N/A 5.9
+Toronto Dominion Bank N A 5.9 N/A